Leucocoprinus erythrophaeus: Microscopic features

 The basidiospores measure 5.9–8.8 x 3.5–4.9 μm, are ellipsoid and have relatively thick walls.
 They do not have any germ pores.
 They turn reddish-brown when mounted with iodine-based reagent (are dextrinoid) and they stain readily by Congo red.
 They are metachromatic in Cresyl blue.
 The basidia measure 15–29 x 6.5–9.0 μm, and have 4 sterigmata each.
 Pleurocystidia are absent.
 The cheilocystidia measure 30–93 x 8–14 μm, and are narrowly club-shaped to cylindrical, and sometimes have a forked apex.
 They are brown and have dark granules when in ammonia.

 Clamp connections are absent in all tissues.

 Habitat and Distribution

-Leucoagaricus erythrophaeus has been found north of Mendocino county in California, for example in Picea sitchensis and Tsuga heterophylla forests or Alnus rubra and Sequoia sempervirens forests in the north, and in Pseudotsuga menziesii and Sequoia sempervirens forests in central coastal California.
+Leucocoprinus erythrophaeus has been found north of Mendocino county in California, for example in Picea sitchensis and Tsuga heterophylla forests or Alnus rubra and Sequoia sempervirens forests in the north, and in Pseudotsuga menziesii and Sequoia sempervirens forests in central coastal California.
 It grows from late October through early December in small groups.
 The true distribution is unknown.

 Similar species

 Leucoagaricus badhamii exhibits similar red staining.
-Leucoagaricus erythrophaeus differs from L. flammeotincta, by its pseudocollarium, orange staining gills and trichodermal elements on cap.
+Leucocoprinus erythrophaeus differs from L. flammeotincta, by its pseudocollarium, orange staining gills and trichodermal elements on cap.